 - Delegation — act of transfering your voting power to another account for up to a certain conviction

 Guiding "soft" principles for engagement with Moonbeam's governance process include:

-- Being inclusive to stakeholders that want to engage with Moonbeam and that are affected by governance decisions.
+- Being inclusive to token holders that want to engage with Moonbeam and that are affected by governance decisions.

-- To favor stakeholder engagement, even with views contrary to our own, versus a lack of engagement.
+- Favoring token holder engagement, even with views contrary to our own, versus a lack of engagement.

 - A commitment to openness and transparency in the decision-making process.